chancancode/branch-rename/README.md

 deprecation workflow is triggered.
 When the activity diminishes, it may be good indication that the legacy "master" branch is no longer needed.

-As an alternative to removing the branch, you may also want to consider pushing a final commit to the branch, removing all files but leave behind a README file explaining that branch has been moved.
+As an alternative to removing the branch right away, you may want to consider pushing a final commit to the branch, removing all files but leave behind a README file explaining that branch has been moved, along with the steps they need to take in order to migrate their local repository.

 For repositories containing *installable packages*, there are some additional considerations.
 Many package managers allow for installing packages from a Git